anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   and potentially the information about successful verification of the proof of possession (of the corresponding private key) in a way preventing changes to the combined information.
-  Note that the proof of identity and the proof of prossession may not have been bound cryptographically.
+  Note that the proof of identity and the proof of possession may not have been bound cryptographically.
   When connectivity is available, the trusted component forwards the certification request together with the requester information